 - Canadian arts organizations.

-- honoraria and fees paid to artists, experts, trainers, facilitators and consultants directly involved in carrying out the initiative;
+- honoraria and fees paid to artists, experts, trainers, facilitators, project managers, developers and consultants directly involved in carrying out the initiative;

 - travel, accommodation and per diem costs;

 - equipment rental costs;

 - data acquisition costs;

 - public accessibility costs, e.g. sign language interpretation, captioning, audio description, etc.;